Rs134/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 - One of the challenges that I faced during this app construction was understanding the built-in functions that Javascript offers and integrating it with the app.
-I had to reread and understand each method in various examples gain a better insight on how to implement it in the app.
+I had to reread and understand each method in various examples to gain a better insight on how to implement it in the app.

 ## License